egollas/gauntlet/README.md

 ### Description

 This game was created as part of a course project.
-It is set in middle-earth and is going to have you sweating about the ending.
+It is set in middle-earth and is going to have you sweating 'till the end!

 ### Installation